western-logo

 Chapel

-At Western Theological Seminary, we worship together on Mondays, Tuesdays, Thursdays, and Fridays at 9:55 AM EST when classes are in session.
-All are welcome, in person or online.
+At Western Theological Seminary, we worship together on Tuesdays, Thursdays, and Fridays at 9:55 AM EST during the academic year.
+All are welcome!

 friendship House